frederik7741/P6-Gr04-Project-Code-AntiFouling/Module 1 - Data/README.md

 ## Overview

 **Module 1** serves as the foundation of the fouling detection pipeline.
 It contains all the raw and annotated image data needed to train and evaluate the system.
-The images are structured by **time (month)** and **location**, with further division into subsets representing **10% and 90%** of the available data.
+The images are structured by **time (month)**, with further division into subsets representing **10% and 90%** of the available data.

 This module does not contain code, only data, and is designed to be used by the subsequent modules in the pipeline.